 Choosing the Right Finish and Material

-Cabinet pulls and knobs come in a wide range of materials and finishes including glass, plastic, porcelain, wood, metal, concrete, and more.
-Unless you’re designing a vintage or farmhouse kitchen, it’s a good idea to draw on the rest of your kitchen design when choosing a finish and material for your pulls and knobs.
+Cabinet pulls and knobs come in a wide range of materials and finishes, including glass, plastic, porcelain, wood, metal, concrete, and more.
+Unless you're designing a vintage or farmhouse aesthetic, it's a good idea to draw on the rest of your kitchen design when choosing a finish and material for your pulls and knobs.

 Take a look at your plumbing lighting fixtures as well as your cabinet design and color.

 Cabinet Door Styles to Compliment Your New Hardware

 While the hardware can make a bold statement, picking a cabinet door style that complements it can tie the entire space together.
 A unique design can transform and streamline all your experiences in the kitchen, and here are just a few of our expert's favorite cabinet door styles to consider:

 Wood is a time-tested, classic option, and the weathered look is trending.
 The style adds an air of warmth, adding a unique design when juxtaposed against brighter spaces.
 As the wood ages naturally, it creates a unique aesthetic, whether your kitchen has a contemporary or rustic feel.

 Sliding barn door-style cabinetry is all the rage because it offers a unique and versatile style.
 The doors come in multiple materials, shapes, colors, and sizes, making them an ideal, easy-to-use option that works well with almost any cabinet hardware.